20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 So therefore, dy/dx = `cos(x + x*x) * (2x + 1)`, which is the correct answer.
 So far this is nothing new, although its a different way of looking at forward differentiation compared to dual numbers

 To do this backwards, we simply reverse the process with the goal of finding dy/dx.
-Note that the way that we go upwards is dictated by the tree structure we have implicitly built here
+Note that the way that you go upwards is dictated by the tree structure we have implicitly built here

 ```
 dy/dv4 = 1 (y = v4)